-Many tribes have adopted NIGC's MICS verbatim and others have adopted even more stringent standards.
-However, while development and adoption of these standards is vital to protecting the assets of a gaming operation, MICS are only truly effective if the employees and management of a gaming operation properly implement and consistently follow them.
+more stringent standards.
+However, while development and adoption of these standards is vital to protecting the assets of a gaming operation, MICS are only truly effective if the employees and management of a gaining operation properly implement and consistently follow them.
 Therefore, it is necessary for each tribal gaming operation to have proper auditing procedures as this ensures that the internal controls are properly implemented and allows the tribe to discover methods of improving them.
 In addition to the internal audit requirements, the NIGC also conducts periodic "MICS compliance audits" of Indian gaming operations.
 The MICS audit ensures that the tribe has developed internal controls at least as stringent as the NIGC's MICS, and that the gaming operation complies with them.
 Exceptions are noted and communicated to both management and the tribe.
 A subsequent visit to the audited gaming facility is then scheduled, and the NIGC returns to verify that the requested corrections were made.
 In most cases, both the NIGC and tribe are pleased with the progress made because of the improved protection for tribal gaming revenues and assets.

 Recent NIGC MICS audits have revealed significant internal control weaknesses at a number of tribal casinos.
+At a facility in the Great Plains, we discovered that the tribe was not performing statistical analysis of actual to expected results; that at a number of tribal casinos.
 At a facility in the Great Plains, we discovered that the tribe was not performing statistical analysis of actual to expected results; that access keys and information technology were not adequately protected; and that the people handling the money were accountable only to themselves.
 Another facility in the Southern Plains had failed to segregate duties such that the same individuals were both counting funds removed from the gaming machines and maintaining the accountability and physical possession of these funds.
 This serious lapse in security of the tribal gaming revenues was compounded by the lack of an internal audit system.
 At some operations we have discovered so many internal control deficiencies that we have convinced the tribes to voluntarily close the facilities until the problems can be corrected.
 In other instances we are prepared to close facilities without the tribe's cooperation due to the seriousness of the situation.

 The closing of a tribal gaming facility is, fortunately, a final option we have had to invoke only rarely.
 We always begin by working with the tribe to correct the weaknesses found, usually with great success.
 NIGC auditors found problems at a facility in the Southwest that included an ineffective internal audit department, surveillance problems, lack of statistical game analysis, and missing documentation for cashier cage accountability.
-This tribe submitted a plan outlining how it intended to fix the deficiencies within a six month period and the NIGC confirmed through follow-up testing that the tribe had successfully remedied the deficiencies in its internal controls.
-Similarly, the NIGC and a tribe in the West used the same method to remedy NIGC audit findings that included surveil-lance problems; computer network security lapses; cashier cage documentation lacking employee signatures and independent verification of transactions; and soft count sheets filled out and signed prior to the count of funds.
-Comparable success stories exist throughout the nation which illustrate the extent to which the NIGC MILS regulatory program has benefited tribal gaming.
+This tribe submitted a plan outlining how it intended to fix the deficiencies within a 6-month period and the NIGC confirmed through follow-up testing that the tribe had successfully remedied the deficiencies in its internal controls.
+Similarly, the NIGC and a tribe in the West used the same method to remedy NIGC audit findings that included surveillance problems; computer network security lapses; cashier cage documentation lacking employee signatures and independent verification of transections; and soft courts sheets falled extranse signatures and work security lapses; cashier cage documentation lacking employee signatures and independent verification of transactions; and soft count sheets filled out and signed prior to the count of funds.
+Comparable success stories exist throughout the Nation which illustrate the extent to which the NIGC MICS regulatory program has benefited without any success stories. fited tribal gaming.

-11. THE CRIT DECISION AND ITS THREAT TO THE EFFECTIVE REGULATION OF CLASS III GAMING
+II.
+THE CRIT DECISION AND ITS THREAT TO THE EFFECTIVE REGULATION OF CLASS III GAMING